Canadian County 4-H

 We're Virtually Awesome!

-Many of our events can be viewed live from anywhere in the world, our contests can be adapted virtually and we're constantly building our "at home" virtual workshop library.
+Many of our events can be viewed live from anywhere in the world, our contests can be adapted virtually and we're constantly building our YouTube Channel to offer you the best live and prerecorded events and workshops.
 What's next?
 Robotics?
 Computer Programming?
 Video Editing and Production?
 The choice is yours.
 We're your home to personally developing life skills, making lifelong friends, and helping you make your best even better!

 - What is 4-H?